-Upon the closing of this offering, we will have issued and outstanding an aggregate of 19,575,000 shares of Class A common stock (or 22,511,250 shares of Class A common stock if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
-All of the shares of Class A common stock to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any such shares (i) purchased through the reserved share program by our officers and directors that will be subject to a 180-day restricted period described below under the heading "-Lock-Up Agreements" or (ii) held or acquired by an affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act ("Rule 144"), which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
-The remaining shares of our Class A common stock that will be outstanding upon completion of this offering will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act, which rules are summarized below.
+Upon the closing of this offering, we will have issued and outstanding an aggregate of shares of Class A common stock (or shares of Class A common stock if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+All of the shares of Class A common stock to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any such shares (i) purchased through the reserved share program by our officers and directors that will be subject to a 180-day restricted period described below under the heading "-Lock-Up Agreements" or (ii) held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act ("Rule 144"), which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
+The remaining shares of our Class A common stock that will be outstanding upon completion of this offering will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rule 144 under the Securities Act, which rules are summarized below.
 These remaining shares of our Class A common stock that will be outstanding upon completion of this offering will be available for sale in the public market after the expiration of the lock-up agreements described in "Underwriting," taking into account the provisions of Rule 144 under the Securities Act.

-Following this offering, NRG may exchange Class B units of Yield LLC for shares of our Class A common stock on a one-for-one basis, subject to adjustments for stock splits, stock dividends and reclassifications.
-Upon consummation of this offering, NRG will hold 45,675,000 Class B units of Yield LLC (or 42,738,750 Class B units if the underwriters exercise in full their option to purchase additional shares of Class A common stock), all of which will be exchangeable for shares of our Class A common stock.
-See "Certain Relationships and Related Party Transactions-Second Amended and Restated Operating Agreement of Yield LLC-Exchange Rights."
+Following this offering, NRG may exchange Class B units of Yieldco LLC for shares of our Class A common stock on a one-for-one basis, subject to adjustments for stock splits, stock dividends and reclassifications.
+Upon consummation of this offering, NRG will hold Class B units of Yieldco LLC (or Class B units if the underwriters exercise in full their option to purchase additional shares of Class A common stock), all of which will be exchangeable for shares of our Class A common stock.
+See "Certain Relationships and Related Party Transactions-Amended and Restated Operating Agreement of Yieldco LLC-Exchange Rights."
 The shares of Class A common stock we issue upon such exchanges would be "restricted securities" as defined in Rule 144 described below.
 However, upon the closing of this offering, we intend to enter into a registration rights agreement with NRG that will require us to register under the Securities Act shares of our Class A common stock issued in such an exchange.
 See "-Registration Rights."